gpbl/react-day-picker/docs/Modifiers.md

 />
 ```

-You can pass more day modifiers using the `modifiers` prop:
+You pass more day modifiers using the `modifiers` prop:

 ```jsx
 <DayPicker